OpenEvalProject/evals/manuscripts/elife-48115/v3/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/48115/elife-48115-fig3-v3.jpg)

-**Figure 3.:** Strigamia maritima.(A) The PVDLS motif in the N-terminal region of Su(H) from the centipede Strigamia maritima directly binds Drosophila CtBP.
+**Figure 3.:** (A) The PVDLS motif in the N-terminal region of Su(H) from the centipede Strigamia maritima directly binds Drosophila CtBP.
 A His-tagged 116-aa segment of the Strigamia Su(H) protein, bearing a PVDLS recruitment motif for CtBP, binds strongly to GST-dCtBP (WT, lane 2).
 Mutation of the motif to alanines (AAAAA) abolishes this interaction (PVDLSmut, lane 1).
 The results shown in this panel have been replicated in eight additional experiments, utilizing three independent isolations of GST-CtBP protein from bacterial cultures.
 (B) The conserved GSLTPPDKV motif in the N-terminal region of Strigamia Su(H) directly binds Drosophila Gro.
 His-tagged E(spl)mβ-HLH protein, which bears a C-terminal WRPW motif that recruits Gro, is used as a binding control.
 Wild-type (WT) HLHmβ binds GST-Gro (lane 2), while a truncated version of the protein lacking the WRPW motif (lane 1) fails to bind.
 A synthetic version of HLHmβ in which the WRPW motif has been replaced by the wild-type GSLTPPDKV motif also binds GST-Gro efficiently (lane 4), while a mutant version in which GSLTPPDKV is replaced by alanines (AAAAAAAAA) shows extremely weak binding (lane 3).
 No binding of any of the His-tagged proteins to GST alone is observed, even with substantially greater amounts of GST compared to GST-Gro.
 The results shown in this panel have been replicated in seven additional experiments, utilizing five independent isolations of GST-Gro protein from bacterial cultures.

-## A novel conserved motif in protostome Su(H) binds the Gro co-repressor
+### A novel conserved motif in protostome Su(H) binds the Gro co-repressor

 In addition to a PϕDϕS CtBP-binding motif, we have found that Su(H) from a wide variety of protostomes includes a novel motif similar to GSLTPPDKV (Table 1).
 Where present, this sequence typically lies a short (but variable) distance C-terminal to the PϕDϕS motif, also within the non-conserved N-terminal region of the protein (Supplementary file 3).
 The GSLTPPDKV motif is particularly prevalent in Su(H) from the Trochozoa, which includes annelids, sipunculans, molluscs, nemerteans, brachiopods, and phoronids (Kocot et al., 2017).
 Among the Ecdysozoa, it appears consistently in Su(H) from Crustacea and Myriapoda, and in small subsets of both Hexapoda (Ephemeroptera, Odonata, Zygentoma, Archaeognatha, Diplura, and Collembola) and Chelicerata [harvestmen (Opiliones) and Scorpiones].
 The motif is absent from Su(H) in all other insect orders, and we have not found it so far in Su(H) from nematodes, flatworms, rotifers, or tardigrades; it is, however, found in the onychophoran Euperipatoides kanangrensis (Table 1).
 Perhaps surprisingly, the motif is present in Su(H) from the acorn worms Saccoglossus kowalevskii and Ptychodera flava (Simakov et al., 2015), which are hemichordates (deuterostomes).

 Using an in vitro pulldown assay, we tested the possibility that the GSLTPPDKV motif mediates binding of the Gro co-repressor (Figure 3B).
 Indeed, we find that GST-tagged Gro protein interacts strongly with a His-tagged protein bearing this motif at its C-terminus, and that this binding is abolished when the motif is replaced by alanine residues.
 We conclude that Su(H) from a broad range of protostomes is capable of directly recruiting both CtBP and Gro (Table 1), and that this capacity is hence very likely to be ancestral in this clade.

-## Retention of the hybrid state: Species that have both Hairless and the co-repressor-binding motifs in Su(H)
+### Retention of the hybrid state: Species that have both Hairless and the co-repressor-binding motifs in Su(H)

 The evolutionary emergence of Hairless as an adaptor protein capable of mediating the indirect recruitment of both Gro and CtBP to Su(H) might be expected to relieve a selective pressure to retain the ancestral Gro- and CtBP-binding motifs in Su(H) itself.
 And indeed, we find that Su(H) from multiple insect orders comprising the Neoptera lacks both of these sequences (Figure 2B).
 Strikingly, however, we have observed that Crustacea and a small group of Hexapoda retain both traits (Figure 2B).
 Thus, multiple representatives of the Branchiopoda, Malacostraca, and Copepoda, along with Ephemeroptera, Odonata, Zygentoma, Archaeognatha, Diplura, and Collembola, have both a canonical Hairless protein (including its Gro- and CtBP-binding motifs) and Gro- and CtBP-binding motifs within Su(H).
 These clades, then, appear to have retained a ‘hybrid intermediate’ state (Baker et al., 2012) characterized by the presence of both co-repressor recruitment mechanisms.

-## Myriapods and Chelicerates encode a protein with similarity to Hairless
+### Myriapods and Chelicerates encode a protein with similarity to Hairless

 While canonical Hairless proteins are confined to the Pancrustacea, we have discovered that the genomes of Myriapods and Chelicerates nevertheless encode a protein with intriguing similarities to Hairless.
 Most notable is the presence of a motif that strongly resembles the ‘Su(H)-binding domain’ (SBD) of Hairless, which mediates its high-affinity direct interaction with Su(H) (Figure 1; Figure 4A).
 We will refer to these proteins as ‘S-CAPs’; the basis for this designation will be made clear in forthcoming figures.
 We note that the occurrence of this protein in the centipede Strigamia maritima has also recently been reported by Maier (2019).
 In the Pancrustacea, the N-terminal and C-terminal halves of the Hairless SBD are encoded by separate exons (Figure 4B).
 Strikingly, the related motif in Myriapod and Chelicerate S-CAPs is likewise encoded by separate exons, with exactly the same splice junction as in Hairless (Figure 4B).
 We believe that this is highly unlikely to be coincidental, and is instead strongly suggestive of an evolutionary relationship between Hairless and S-CAPs.